Westfield Southland

-Westfield Southland (previously known as Southland Centre) is a shopping centre in the suburb of Cheltenham in Melbourne.
+Westfield Southland (previously known as Southland Centre) is a shopping centre in the suburb of Cheltenham in Melbourne, Australia.
 Southland has a floor area of 129,180m², making it one of the biggest shopping centres in Australia by size.
 There are approximately 400 retailers in Southland, including Myer, David Jones and Harris Scarfe.
 According to the Melbourne 2030 Metropolitan Strategy, Southland is recognised as one of 26 Principal Activity Centres.
 The centre is also one of the most profitable shopping centres in Australia, with an annual turnover of $857.9-million recorded in 2016.

 History

 The land on which Southland was built was formerly a farm and English garden designed by artist Henrietta Maria Gulliver, and was a renowned show place in the area.
-Southland shopping centre was designed by Melbourne architects Tomkins, Shaw & Evans, who had previously designed Westfield Miranda (then Miranda Fair) in 1964.
+Southland shopping centre was designed by Melbourne architects Tomkins, Shaw & Evans, who had previously designed Westfield Miranda in 1964.
 At the time of its opening, in September 1968, Southland was one of the premier shopping centres in Melbourne.
 It was, by modern standards, a relatively small shopping centre with only a handful of large stores, including a Myer department store and a Safeway supermarket, plus a few dozen other smaller retailers, banks and cafes.
 An unusual feature was a roof garden with lawns, shrubs and trees.
 Another notable design feature were wall murals in the hallways leading in from the entrances that featured original abstract art-work on ceramic tiles.
 Architectural photographer Wolfgang Sievers took a series of striking images of the building soon after it opened and these are now held by the National Library of Australia.

-Architects Tomkins, Shaw & Evans received the Victoria Award in 1969 for their design of Southland, beating the National Gallery of Victoria for the award.
+Architects Tomkins, Shaw & Evans received the 1969 Victorian Architecture Medal for their design of Southland, beating the National Gallery of Victoria for the award.
 This was during a period when shopping centres were recognised "for the quality of their design or amenity".
-Prior to the mid–1980s Southland was owned by the Myer Emporium, and the centre would not rival the nearby Chadstone Shopping Centre in size, until the Westfield Group took over management.
+Prior to the mid–1980s Southland was owned by Myer, and the centre would not rival the nearby Chadstone Shopping Centre in size, until the Westfield Group took over management.

 During Southland's history, many renovations and face-lifts have shaped the centre, such as the first expansion in 1987 and the development of a Village Cinemas complex and food court in 1990.
 The rooftop garden was removed upon first redevelopment and was replaced with a third level of stores.